comchangs/docker-hadoop/README.md

     docker pull comchangs/hadoop:[hadoop-release]-[cdh-release]

-For example, if you want Apache Hadoop release 2.6.0 on CDH 5.11.1 you can pull the image with:
+For example, if you want latest version you can pull the image with:

-    docker pull comchangs/hadoop:2.6.0-cdh5.11.1
+    docker pull comchangs/hadoop:latest

 Run with Docker Compose: